St Aidan's C of E Academy

 When pupils with SEND are transferring to or from other educational establishments, the Year Lead and the SENDCo will liaise with all parties concerned to ensure that the transfer is for the benefit of the pupils and disruption to the pupil’s education is kept to a minimum.
 An early review of progress is arranged and parents are invited to join the review.

-KS2 to KS3: St Aidan's Academy promotes links with their feeder primaries to ensure early identification of pupils who will be moving to our academy.
+St Aidan’s Academy promotes links with partner primaries to ensure early identification of pupils who will be moving to our academy.
 We encourage this link to start from as early as year 5 depending on the level of need and current SEND support that they require.
-This link can be done through liaising with the Transition lead, Mr N. Wilkie, who can then discuss increased support regarding transition with the school SENDCo, Mrs J. Keane.
+This link can be done through liaising with the school SENDCo, Joanne Keane.

 Contact Details: